 The strict rules about the use of swimming pools are just and fair as there are also owners who don’t invite in guests regularly.

 Before moving to the things that I don’t like.
-There are several others that I am 50-50 with:
+There are several others that I am on the fence with:

 Cheap Finish – my previous exposure in building construction and design, despite being far from extensive, gave me a critical eye towards substandard building materials.
 I understand that SMDC is not a high-end condo developer so I take that into consideration.
 Besides, most of their units are unfurnished and they now put emphasis on “bare finish”.
 This is to give buyers the impression that they could freely replace everything during interior renovations, as they wish.

 Small Windows – I prefer big windows for an open and airy feel.
 But I figured, I am mostly asleep during the day, so I guess small windows work for me at the moment.

 I’ve read all these horror stories in online forums and other blogs, and I never thought I would also experience them myself.
 When I did, I realized that SMDC is consistent when comes to not meeting their client’s expectations.

 1. Delayed Turnover Schedule